platform-experience/serviceportal-widget-library/pe-itbm-business-unit-details/Readme.md

 ## Sample Data

-There are two types of sample data sets provided.
+There are two types of sample data sets provided and included in the Server Script file.
 <br/>First, the data set that is used to build the multiple panels.
 <br/>And, the data set - chartOptions - used to build the two donut charts (ROI and RISK SCORE).
 <br/>Both are included as part of the Server Script file.